wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Suspend Initial Duration (initialDuration)</p>
          </td>
          <td>
-            The time duration (in miliseconds) for which the endpoint will be suspended, when one or more suspend error codes are received from it for the first time.
+            The time duration (in miliseconds) for which the endpoint will be suspended when one or more suspend error codes are received from it for the first time.
 After an endpoint gets "Suspended", it will wait for this amount of time before trying to send the messages coming to it.
 All the messages coming during this time period will result in fault sequence activation.</br>
             Default: 30000.
          </td>
       </tr>